 Clan ER PPC's not only have the extended range of their Inner Sphere counterparts but also deal an additional five points of damage, meaning they can take an enemy mech's head off in one shot.
 This effectively makes them a much lighter and smaller Gauss Rifle that doesn't require ammo or explode when shot.

-Clan LRM's weigh half as much and take up half the space as their Inner Sphere variants and unlike the latter also have no minimum range, making them deadly in any situation.
+Clan LRM's weigh half as much and take up half the space as their Inner Sphere variants and unlike the latter also have no minimum range, making them deadly in any situation and only get meaner with alternate ammo.

 Clan ER Medium Lasers do an additional two points of damage over their Inner Sphere equivalents, effectively turning them into Inner Sphere Large Lasers.